mietek/halcyon-website/pages/tutorial/index.md

 Some Halcyon options, such as [`HALCYON_CONSTRAINTS`](/reference/#halcyon_constraints), can be specified by including a _magic file_ in your app’s source directory.
 Command-line arguments take precedence over environment variables, which in turn take precedence over magic files.

-Using magic files is the recommended way of specifing options, as it doesn’t require the user to perform any additional actions when installing your app.
+Using magic files is the recommended way of specifing options, as it doesn’t require the user to perform any additional actions when installing the app.

 Halcyon installs apps in the _prefix directory_, which defaults to `/app`.
 You can change this with the [`HALCYON_PREFIX`](/reference/#halcyon_prefix) option.